13pixlar/sticky-list/README.md

 Then create a field in your form with a checkbox that says "Approved".
 Note the ID of the new field and replace xxx above with the fields ID.

 <h3>Changelog</h3>

+**1.3.1**
+* Added support for "Save & continue"
+* Fixed a bug where duplicate entries would not work

 **1.3.0.1**
 * Fixed a bug where notifications were not sent